 Skip to Content

-Other ethical reasons to keep some or all of a tenant’s security deposit include cleaning costs, unpaid bills, and in some cases, a broken lease or nonpayment of rent.
-Bear in mind that some states don’t allow landlords to withhold security deposit funds to settle unpaid fines or late fees, so be sure to check the regulations in your location.
+Other valid reasons to keep a tenant’s security deposit are cleaning costs, unpaid bills, and in certain cases, a broken lease or nonpayment of rent.
+Note that some states prohibit landlords from withholding security deposit funds for unpaid fines or late fees, so always check your local laws.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.